 New Jersey Criminal Mischief Offense Attorney

 Have you been accused of Criminal Mischief in New Jersey?
 Criminal Mischief is one of several property crimes an individual may be charged with in New Jersey.
 Others include crimes like Graffiti, Vandalism, or Trespassing.
 Criminal Mischief may be a disorderly persons offense in some situations, but it can also be a 2nd Degree Crime which carries a sentence of up to 10 years in prison.
 What is worse, a conviction may result in not just jail time, but difficulty obtaining future employment, mortgages, or acceptance into certain living communities.
 When facing such trying prospects, times can be hard, but an experienced New Jersey Defense Attorney can make all the difference.
-My name is Anthony N. Palumbo, New Jersey Criminal Mischief Lawyer and partner at Palumbo & Renaud, and if you've been accused of Criminal Mischief in New Jersey, you want me on your side.
+My name is Anthony N. Palumbo, New Jersey Criminal Mischief Lawyer and partner at The Law Offices of Anthony N. Palumbo, and if you’ve been accused of Criminal Mischief in New Jersey, you want me on your side.

 Former Prosecutor Fighting Your Criminal Mischief Charge

 I am a former prosecutor and current public defender with over 35 years of criminal trial experience in New Jersey, I know what it’s like when good people make poor decisions, and I will aggressively defend your rights and make sure you receive the mildest consequence possible given your case.
 Contact me, Criminal Mischief Lawyer for a free initial consultation at 1-866-664-8118, and I will fight for you.
 Our firm defends clients throughout New Jersey including the counties of Union, Middlesex, Somerset, Mercer, Monmouth, and Essex.